 Now more than ever, businesses need someone who knows how to extract the insights from their data an explain those insights in clear, non-accounting terms.

-You can work to establish key performance indicators (KPIs) to align company activities and strategy.
-Data analytics assists you in discovering meaningful new correlations, patterns and trends, such as what products are selling where and when, enabling your clients and employers to manage head count and spending in the short term, while planning how best to improve processes and invest in new products and markets in the long term.
+You can work to establish key performance indicators (KPIs) to align company activities and strategies.
+Data analytics assists you in discovering meaningful new correlations, patterns, and trends, such as what products are selling where and when, enabling your clients and employers to manage headcount and spending in the short term, while planning how best to improve processes and invest in new products and markets in the long term.

 Tools allow you to create models and forecasts that take the vast array of data now available and make it understandable, useful and actionable.
 Similarly, you can use them to plan and execute audits and forensics dynamically, looking at relevant measures and steering clear of information overload.

-Many people in the accounting profession enjoy working with structured data that fits readily into tables, spreadsheets and financial statements.
+Many people in the accounting profession enjoy working with structured data that fits readily into tables, spreadsheets, and financial statements.
 However, the days of routine internal reporting and compliance work are mostly gone.
 This creates new opportunities and challenges.
-Ultimately, as trusted stewards of corporate data, finance and accounting professionals have the opportunity to embrace a new role of facilitating real-time decision making.
+Ultimately, as trusted stewards of corporate data, finance and accounting professionals have the opportunity to embrace a new role in facilitating real-time decision making.